-The purpose of these guidelines is to assist those planning to conduct research involving human participants with the process of submitting a proposal for review to the Institutional Review Board.
-Monroe Community College’s Institutional Review Board (IRB) reviews human subject research proposals to ensure that the rights and welfare of human subjects used in research studies by College personnel, students, or researchers are protected; that risks have been considered and minimized; that the potential for benefit has been identified and maximized; that all human subjects only volunteer to participate in research after being provided with legally sound, informed consent (unless waived); that any research is conducted in an ethical manner and in compliance with established standards.
+Monroe Community College’s Institutional Review Board (IRB) reviews human subject research proposals to ensure that the rights and welfare of human subjects used in research studies by College personnel, students, or external researchers are protected; that risks have been considered and minimized; that the potential for benefit has been identified and maximized; that all human subjects only volunteer to participate in research after being provided with legally sound, informed consent (unless waived); that any research is conducted in an ethical manner and in compliance with established standards.

-Any faculty, staff, student or external person who wants to conduct research under the auspices of the College or on the grounds of the College must have prior approval of the College's IRB.
+Any faculty, staff, student or external person who wants to conduct research under the auspices of the College or on the grounds of the College must have prior IRB approval.
 Research conducted for course evaluation, institutional research, or ongoing college processes does not need to be reviewed.
 However, if the research results will be disseminated in publications or external presentations, then the research must receive prior approval.
-If no dissemination is planned at the time the data is gathered, but the possibility of future dissemination exists, the researcher should submit the project for approval before beginning research.
+If no dissemination is planned at the time the data is collected, but the possibility of future dissemination exists, the researcher should submit the project for approval before beginning research.